How to Fix Apple Maps Not Working Issue on iPhone?

 Open Maps in the iPhone Settings

-2. Now disable Cellular Data and force restart the iPhone.
+2. Switch off Cellular Data for Maps and force restart your iPhone.

 Disable Mobile Data in iPhone's Google Maps Settings